simplajs/simpla-paths/README.md

 <script src="/node_modules/simpla-paths/simpla-paths.min.js"></script>
 ```

-Once simpla-paths is included it will begin observing IDs and constructing paths automatically (except for inside Shadow DOM - see [Observing shadow roots](#observing-shadow-roots)).
+Simpla-paths will automatically begin observing its attributes and constructing paths (except inside Shadow DOM - see [observing shadow roots](#observing-shadow-roots)).

 ## Constructing paths

-Simpla-paths creates paths by stringing together IDs used in new HTML attributes.
+Simpla-paths creates paths for elements by stringing together IDs used in new HTML attributes.
 For example, this markup

 ```html
 <div sid="page">